 Imprisonment and Fines

-Grounds for fines and imprisonment are as follows.
+Grounds for fines and imprisonment for tax evasion penalty in the Philippines are as follows.

 - Issuing receipts and invoices not accredited by the BIR.